19 Years of Excellence 99% Hiring Rate

 In the website redesign project, I developed a comprehensive design system to maintain consistency with typography, color schemes, styles, and UI elements.
 High-fidelity mockups and final prototypes were created to demonstrate the website’s functionality and design.

-Step 5: Checking if it’s easy to use and give it to the developers
+Step 5: Checking if it’s easy to use and can give it to the developers

 Step 5- Usability testing

 Usability Testing with real users is super important.
 It helps find problems and get suggestions to make things better.
-Once validated, the final step is to hand off the design to the development team with detailed specifications, assets, and documentation for accurate implementation.
+Once validated, the final step is to hand off the design to the development team with detailed specifications, assets, and documentation.

-Extra note: Usability testing: Usability testing assesses a product’s ease of use and effectiveness by gathering feedback from real users.
+Extra note: Usability testing: Usability testing calculates ease of use and effectiveness of product by gathering feedback from real users.

 Example